 removing any tangible reminder of previous failures to achieve compromises between Dallas & Fort Worth politicians.

-Even the elaborate terminal building (with its gold-leaf murals) was not allowed to remain standing.
+Even the elaborate terminal building was not allowed to remain standing.

 The primary reason for this seemingly needless action was simply to remove any trace from the public's eye